UWCNuclear/GammaCoincidence/README.md

 Remember the procedure that was done with the analogue set-up in the previous practicals:
 - With a 137Cs source, acquire a spectrum for a few minutes and identify the 662-keV photopeak (full-energy peak).
 When the acquisition is off, choose a Region of Interest (ROI) around the peak to get the CENTROID value, which is the channel number where the peak is located.
 - Repeat with sources of  22Na (2 peaks) and 60Co (2 peaks), for a total of 5 peaks.
-While doing this, *make sure that you do not change the voltage or the amplification*, because this will change the energy vs. channel number relationship.
+While doing this, *make sure you do not change the voltage or the amplification*, because this will change the energy vs. channel number relationship.
 - With these energies and channels, we can now get the channel number and energy relationship.
-Use Excel to find the relationship so that you get an energy scale at the bottom instead of a channel scale.
+Use Excel to find the relationship so you get an energy scale at the bottom instead of a channel scale.

 For the digital system, the gain and offset are applied when sorting the data acquired using the sorting code ***xia4ids***.